seastco/seastco.github.io/content/posts/2022-08-17-blogging-with-hugo-and-github-pages/index.md

   - GitHub Pages
 ---
 ## Decisions, Decisions
 When I went to create this blog, I quickly hit decision paralysis.
 Should I use a CMS?
 Which one?
 Strapi?
 Ghost?
 Sanity?
-What about a statically generated site?
-Hugo, Jekyll, Gatsby?
-What about Next.js?
-What about classic and reliable WordPress?
+Should I write the frontend in Next.js, or keep it simple with a static site generator like Hugo or Jekyll?
+Is WordPress still a thing?
 Where should I host?

 After hours of research, I finally decided on Next.js and Strapi.
 Over-engineered for the purpose of this blog, but I thought learning this stack would be interesting.
 That is… until I looked at hosting cost.
 Hosting through Digital Ocean with the Strapi-recommended CPU and memory was going to be $50/mo, so I scrapped everything and went with basic Hugo and GitHub Pages.
 Hugo because I found a theme that I liked, GitHub Pages because it’s free.